gregorulm/tda452_exercises/readme.txt

 2013-12-31

 TDA 452: Functional Programming
-Solution to Exercises
+Solutions to Exercises

 This directory contains solutions to the exercises that were part of the fall 2013 offering of the course TDA452: Functional Programming at Chalmers University of Technology.

 Those exercises were voluntary.
-No academic credit was given, either, which is why I'm uploading those files.
+No academic credit was given, which is why I'm uploading those files.

 By itself, the files may not be particularly useful.
 However,